 The perfect novel for fall!
 Read the original American ghost story about Ichabod Crane's fight against the Headless Horseman in the quiet hamlet of Sleepy Hollow, New York.

 “Exceptional talent...I am one of his most ardent admirers.
 I admired Mr. Irving's work so much, in fact, that I gave it the ultimate praise.
 I 'borrowed it.'” —Edgar Allan Poe

-The Castle of Otranto
+The Valley of Fear